 AOT compilers convert entire programs into machine code before execution, resulting in faster startup times and consistent performance.

-These compilers analyze the code to apply various optimization techniques, like loop unrolling, constant folding, and inline expansion, to enhance the compiled program's speed and efficiency.
+These compilers analyze the code and apply optimization techniques like loop unrolling, constant folding, and inline expansion to enhance the compiled program's speed and efficiency.

 Interpreters read and execute code line by line, translating it to machine instructions on the fly.